-3. DATA PROTECTION REQUESTS
+2. DATA PROTECTION REQUESTS

-Data subjects can make their request to the school either in writing or verbally.
-If a verbal request is received (e.g. during a telephone call or in person), the Headteacher, will write to the individual summarising what was requested and will ask them to confirm their understanding is correct.
-Where required, the school shall make reasonable adjustments for individuals who want to make a request, in line with their duties under the Equality Act 2010.
+Data subjects who want to exercise their rights should make a 'data protection request' and send this to brattonfleming@ventrus.org.uk Data subjects can make their request in writing or verbally.
+If a verbal request is received (e.g. during a telephone call or in person), the headteacher will write to the individual summarising what was requested and will ask them to confirm their understanding is correct.
+Where required, the school shall make reasonable adjustments for individuals making a request in line with their duties under the Equality Act 2010.